New Framework Aims to Assess Domestic Financing for Health Policy and Systems Research

 Thailand

-Despite these limitations, SNU found remarkable developments in HPSR and its funding, from which other Southeast Asian countries can draw important lessons.
+Despite these limitations, the team found remarkable developments in HPSR and its funding, from which other Southeast Asian countries can draw important lessons.
 In Thailand, establishing several public health institutes and funding bodies supported by legislative reforms led to an HPSR environment that includes public research institutions, R&D funding bodies, universities, and private research institutions in a relatively short period.
 In Vietnam, establishing the Health Strategy and Policy Institute (HPSI), a government research unit, promoted the value of HPSR within the country.
 To date, HPSI is the primary implementer of HPSR in the country.

 The framework is not final.
 It needs to be tested, developed further, and adapted for different country -contexts to accurately capture the landscape of HPSR, the funding available, and unique health systems mechanisms or needs.
 Still, it can be used to support systems thinkers to articulate the current state of HPSR and its funding, along with the limitations and barriers to funding In Asia.
-SNU hopes to continue refining this framework to provide additional insight into how HPSR is developing in the region and how HPSRIs navigate these systems to provide evidence and translate evidence for policymakers and other key stakeholders.
+We hope to continue refining this framework to provide additional insight into how HPSR is developing in the region and how HPSRIs navigate these systems to provide evidence and translate evidence for policymakers and other key stakeholders.

 Other Resources